PreciousChicken/blog/content/posts/imagemagick-thumbnail-bash-script.md

 ```

 You should now be left with a folder full of original images, plus resized thumbnails as indicated by *-thumb.png*.
 Apart from any original images which are smaller than the width you specified - these will not have a thumbnail created.
 The script can be run as many times as you want, on subsequent runs it will ignore any files it has already generated (e.g. those ending *-thumb.png*).

+NB - It could also probably be optimised: checking the filename prior to storing the width would likely speed things up.